 - Affects version 3.4 added

-#3 Updated by Hans de Goede 11 months ago
+#3 Updated by Hans de Goede about 1 year ago

 I can confirm that the committed fix also fixes the skinned ui drawing issues with gtk-master.

 When looking at the patch I noticed that it changes the return value for all draw handlers in the skinned ui.
 Would it not be better to have a new DRAW_FUNC_END_FALSE macro, and use that to end window_draw, and keep the other draw function returning TRUE ?

 Note I'm not seeing any adverse side-effects of the current solution.